thraciaexpelled/nodejs-posix-utilities/README.md

 > YOU MUST INSTALL NPM DEPENDENCIES ***GLOBALLY***.
 > OTHERWISE, THE UTILITIES WILL NOT WORK!!!!

-there are two ways of installing these
+## installing
-utilities:
+run `python3 install.py` to install the packages to the first directory of your path.

-1.  ### backup and replace existing utills run `make reckless` to install the utilities onto your unix-like system
+> [!IMPORTANT]

-2.  ### install them with a prefix run `make with-prefix` to install the utilities with a "node.<util>" prefix.
+> make sure that you're running python as admin otherwise it may or may not work.

 ## bugs
 check [bugs.txt](bugs.txt)

 lastly, have fun! =)
-- ray, thraciaexpelled on gh
+\- ray, thraciaexpelled on gh